hashicorp/nomad/contributing/architecture-eval-lifecycle.md

 update.

-If the scheduler cannot place all Allocations, it will create a new Evaluation in the "blocked" state and submit it to the leader.
+If the scheduler cannot place all Allocations, it will create a new Evaluation in the `blocked` state and submit it to the leader.
 The Eval Broker will re-enque that Evaluation once cluster state has changed.
 (This process is the first green box in the sequence diagram below.)